Abolish ICE: Arizona activists push sheriff to oust agency

 "As a border state governor who wakes up every day and goes to sleep every night with the safety and security of Arizona citizens at the top of mind, I want to be clear — this call to abolish ICE is not only wrong — it is reckless, and puts the people of my state and others in direct threat."

-The Republican Governors Association earlier this summer aired attack ads that linked to David Garcia, the likely Democratic nominee.
+The Republican Governors Association earlier this summer aired attack ads that linked David Garcia to the movement, the likely Democratic nominee.
 He hasn't used that word choice, but Garcia has said publicly that he supports replacing and reforming the system.

 "I think communities have been talking about abolishing ICE for a long time and now it's picking up steam and it's really great," said Brenda Perez, of the national group pushing to abolish ICE.
 "The sofa at my grandmother's house is older than ICE, so we really want to captivate the imagination of our people that we lived in a world without ICE and we don't have to live in a world with ICE."